 Next up, the New York Times, with extended coverage, but tempering their enthusiasm of this new development, dubbing it “quite uneventful”, and that Robinson “minds his own business”, but that he “already has made a strong impression”.
 They also quoted a Dodger (unnamed) as saying “I’m for him, if he can win games.
 That’s the only test I ask”, and that it appeared to be the general opinion among the players.

-The Sporting News (from April 23, first issue able to cover the day) was among the few mainstream publications to deem the occasion important enough to include it in not only a headline of its own (in fact multiple headlines), but dedicating a few separate columns to the event, and (as is most typical of their first-rate reporting during the classic baseball era) did an outstanding job in covering many aspects of the event, thorough and relatively respectable, including interviews with Jackie himself.
-A couple of interesting quotes: “Give me five years of this and that will be enough.”
+The Sporting News (from April 23, first issue able to cover the day) was among the few mainstream publications to deem the occasion important enough to include it in not only a headline of its own (in fact multiple headlines), but dedicating a few separate columns to the event, and (as is most typical of their first-rate reporting during the classic baseball era) did an outstanding job in covering many aspects of the event, thorough and relatively respectable, including interviews with Jackie himself, which yielded a couple of interesting quotes: “Give me five years of this and that will be enough.”
 Also, “The Brooklyn crowd was certainly on my side, but I don’t know how it will be in other parks”.

 To wrap up, as would be expected, the African American newspaper the Pittsburgh Courier (represented in the recent “42” movie and issued on April 19 as it was only published on Saturdays at the time) was the most enthusiastic about the debut.
 The coverage (which also included his success in exhibition games, and an ebullient column from Jackie himself) could hardly contain its joy and excitement, although cautioning their readers to “take it in stride”.